ministryofjustice/hmpps-probation-integration-services/projects/jitbit-and-delius/README.md

 ## Business Need

-- Allow the Jitbit support/ticketing system to look up probation case information to reduce staff needing to check multiple systems.
+- Allow the Jitbit ticketing system to look up probation case information to reduce staff needing to check multiple systems.
 - Enforce Limited Access (LAO) restrictions so protected cases are not exposed in Jitbit.

 ## Data Dependencies